Diet and breastfeeding

 Many mothers worry about how their diet will affect their baby whilst breastfeeding.
 There are memes and articles all over the place with great long lists of ‘foods to avoid whilst breastfeeding’!
 The truth is, as long as your baby does not have any allergies, you can eat whatever you like (with a couple limitations).
 Whilst it’s always best to eat a good diet to maintain your own health, what you eat does not have a huge effect on the quality of your milk or your supply.

 Moderate alcohol consumption whilst breastfeeding is considered safe.
 Alcohol passes freely in and out of breastmilk and rises and falls at about the same rate as your blood alcohol level, so there is no need to ‘pump and dump’.
 Some mothers find that their babies are fussier and sleep less if they have consumed alcohol, so follow your baby’s lead.
-Regularly consuming large amounts of alcohol whilst breastfeeding can be harmful to your baby, so don’t over-do it, and never bedshare after drinking.
+Although only very small amounts of alcohol enter your breastmilk, this has not been extensively studied and so it is sensible to assume that regularly consuming large amounts of alcohol whilst breastfeeding may be harmful to your baby, so don’t over-do it, and never bedshare after drinking.
 More info on this can be found here.